 |Ψ||Psi packaging sequence allows lentiviral genome packaging using lentiviral packaging systems|

 |RRE||Rev Response Element enhances titer by increasing packaging efficiency of full-length lentiviral genomes|

 |WPRE||Woodchuck Hepatitis Post-transcriptional Regulatory Element enhances transgene expression in target cells|

 |3' SIN LTR||3' Self-inactivating Long Terminal Repeat for generation of replication-incompetent lentiviral particles|

 |SV40 pA||Simian virus 40 polyadenylation signal|

 |AmpR||Ampicillin resistance gene for vector propagation in E. coli cultures|

-These non-targeting controls should be used to establish experimental baselines and to distinguish sequence-specific biological effects from non-specific effects.
-Available as high-titer purified lentiviral particles and glycerol stock formats.
+Negative control all-in-one lentiviral sgRNAs to establish experimental baselines and to distinguish sequence-specific biological effects from non-specific effects Available as high-titer purified lentiviral particles and glycerol stock formats

 Validated Edit-R All-in-one lentiviral sgRNA positive controls and detection primers confirm the generation of insertions and deletions (indels), and quantify gene editing efficiency using DNA mismatch detection assays.